-Although other types of sockets exist, typical network applications make use of datagram sockets for UDP or stream sockets for TCP.
+Even though other types of socket exist, typical network applications use datagram sockets for UDP and stream sockets for TCP.

 In C language a socket is an integer number, created by calling the socket function.

 For a datagram (UDP) socket: